AdobeDocs/commerce-merchant-services.en/help/payment-services/transactions.md

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL [!DNL Payment Services]]** > _[!UICONTROL Transactions]_ > **[!UICONTROL View Report]**.
 1. Click the **[!UICONTROL Filter]** selector.
 1. Toggle the _[!UICONTROL Transaction Result]_ options to see report results for only selected order transactions.
-1. Select the _[!UICONTROL Card Type]_ to see report results for only that selected type of card.
-A tooltip is shown when the payment processor is unable to identify the card type.
+1. Select the _[!UICONTROL Card Type]_ to see report results for the selected card type.
+A tooltip with more information is shown when the payment processor is unable to identify the card type.
 1. Select the _[!UICONTROL Card Brand]_ to see report results for only that selected card brand.
 A tooltip is shown when the payment processor is unable to identify the card brand.
 1. Toggle the _[!UICONTROL Payment Method]_ options to see report results for only selected payment methods.
 1. Enter a _Min Order Amount_ or _Max Order Amount_ to see report results within that order amount range.